zond/god/dhash/README.md

 Go Database is mainly inspired by the scalability of Chord/DHash, and the performance and feature set of Redis.

-It tries to couple a performant in memory database with simple yet powerful features with a scalable and operationally simple cluster concept.
+It tries to couple a performant in-memory database and simple yet powerful features with a scalable and operationally simple cluster concept.

+# Timestamps

+To avoid temporarily disconnected nodes from rejoining the network and either reanimating deleted entries or just reintroducing previously changed data, all entries have a timestamp based on the time synchronization of the [timenet.Timer](../../blob/master/timenet.timer.go).

+All removed entries are replaced with a tombstone, also having a timestamp, which makes it less likely that old data may live again.

+Tombstones are lazily removed after 24 hours, when data in their vicinity is changed.
+This makes it imperative that any network splits or temporarily dead nodes be fixed _or_ cleaned before rejoining the main cluster again.

 # Synchronization